xsdk-project/ATPESC2018HandsOnLessons/_lessons/obstacle_tao/lesson.md

 ## Results

+Once compiled with `make obstacle`, the problem can be run with `./obstacle -tao_monitor -tao_view`.

-Running the binary with the `-tao_type bqnls` flag uses the bounded quasi-Newton line-search algorithm in TAO to solve the problem.
+Adding the `-tao_type bqnls` flag uses the bounded quasi-Newton line-search algorithm in TAO to solve the problem.
 In this algorithm, the Hessian of the objective function is approximated using the [Broyden-Fletched-Goldfarb-Shanno (BFGS) approximation][6].
 The TAO implementation is a limited-memory quasi-Newton algorithm, where only a limited number of previous steps are used to construct the approximate Hessian (default: 5 steps).
 This limited-memory quasi-Newton algorithm converges in 293 nonlinear iterations on the obstacle problem.
 The animation below shows the shape of the solution during the optimization.

 [<img src="bqnls.gif" width="600">](bqnls.gif)